 Electrophilic Addition: Explore reactions of hydrocarbons

 Buckle up for a chemistry journey a billion kilometers away!
-In the Electrophilic Addition simulation, you will identify some natural hydrocarbon resources on Saturn’s moon, Titan, and explore their most significant reactions.
-Hydrocarbons may be the simplest organic molecules – but they provide great building blocks for chemical synthesis!
+In the Electrophilic Addition: Explore Reactions of Hydrocarbons simulation you will identify some natural hydrocarbon resources on Saturn’s moon, Titan, and explore their most significant reactions.
+Hydrocarbons may be the simplest organic molecules - but they provide great building blocks for chemical synthesis!

 Investigate hydrocarbons on Titan